In this tutorial i will show you how to make a brushed aluminium texteffect with layerfx.

 13. you can also run Map -> Displace on the texture by using a copy of the saved channel, blurring by 12 and using it as the displacement map, but the effect is very subtle

-14. add some Noise on the background (0,02) to make it look less clean
+14. add some Noise to the background (0,02) to make it look less clean

 Opacity 23% Mode: Screen